 - The postal service requires all Commercial Mail Receiving Agencies (CMRA), like Earth Class Mail, a LegalZoom Company, to collect a notarized USPS 1583 Form from every customer who opens up an account with us.
 The form ensures that you, and only authorized parties, can access mail addressed to you.

-- Due to postal service regulations, you need to have the form notarized before sending it to us.
+- Due to USPS regulations, you need to have the 1583 form notarized.
 The notary's seal proves that you are the person who is authorizing us to receive mail in your name or your company's name.

 Your personal information will never be public, used on your account, or even impact your mailing services.
 The information requested on this form is strictly used to complete the USPS Form 1583.